spencertipping/tau/doc/utf9.md

 ### Symbols
 Symbols are just integers, but they exist within a separate namespace to prevent collisions.
 Their mapping to strings (or anything else) is not specified.
-They can be any length, e.g. `01101100 00100000 ...` would encode a 32-byte symbol that could hold a SHA256.
+They can be any length, e.g. `01101000 00100000 ...` would encode a 32-byte symbol that could hold a SHA256.
 This could also be represented with a vectorized int of any size, but symbol equivalence will be a single op, as opposed to the vectorized `==` for ints.

-Semantically, the `0` symbol always means `null` or `nil`.
+Semantically, a symbol of zero length is defined to mean `null` or `nil`.

 ### Stream state manipulators